 If you would like Umbrella Cymru to contact you to discuss the support provided by XIST, please complete the 'Umbrella Cymru Support Consent Form'

 We will publish the 'current referral month' information on the website, so please keep checking.

 This will show the month / year referrals were received for the people currently being offered appointments.
 This will give you an indication of how far through the waiting list we are.

-We usually book appointments 4-6 weeks’ ahead of your appointment date.
+We endeavour to book appointments 4-6 weeks’ in advance of your appointment date.
 We will send you a letter (or a text if you have agreed to receive texts) to let you know the date and time of your appointment.
 If you can’t attend the appointment you need to let us know straight away so that we have time to rearrange it for you and offer this slot to someone else.

 Yes.
 Umbrella Cymru provide support to anyone on the waiting list who wishes to access it.
 If you have not already been contacted by Umbrella Cymru and would like the team to call you to discuss support options, please complete the request form HERE.